CEMeNT-PSAAP/MCDC/docs/source/developer_guide/architecture/transport_execution.rst

 As in the Nvidia compilation, non-implemented functions can be brought into the final program via the C++ source.
 This was required for MC/DC on AMD GPUs as vector operable atomics are not currently implemented in the Numba HIP port and thus must come from the C++ side.
-We hope that these more generic adaptations (relying on LLVM-Clang infrastructure instead of CUDA) will allow for greater extensibility as we move to target future accelerator platforms---namely, Intel GPUs.
+The LLVM-Clang-based path is designed to remain extensible to future accelerator platforms, including Intel GPUs.
-For compilation to Nvidia hardware-targets, we will still keep the PTX-based compilation structure.
+NVIDIA compilation continues to use the PTX-based path.